bogdanKnabe1/The-5-Android-Native-applications/README.md

   ## Android1 (Named Fitt)

   Fitt - simple fitness calendar this is just an application written in Kotlin as a training project.
+  In this project, i tried to figure out how to properly use the architectural components of the android design pattern (MVVM).
+Create some convenient sample for future applications with these new technologies.

+  Here are used:
+  - ViewModel
+  - LiveData
+  - Room
+  - RecyclerView
+  - Lifecycle components
+  - Navigation
+  - Kotlin
+  - Kotlin coroutines
+  And i was prefer to use android sdk solution such as the:
+  - BroadcastReceiver
+  - AlarmManager
+  - NotificationManager
+  - Fragments

+  The application will be further developed and will receive a number of updates related to performance improvements, animations and more functionality.

   ## Connection